Chicago Mayor Lori Lightfoot meets with victim of botched CPD raid; activists call for resignation

 Meanwhile, some community activists are calling for Mayor Lightfoot to resign.

 "There is no trust for Mayor Lori Lightfoot and it's really disappointing because she is a Black woman and she should have stepped up to the plate for another Black woman instead of overlooking this particular situation," activist Tio Hardiman said.
+"In order to nip this in the bud right now, Mayor Lori Lightfoot needs to resign, so therefore we can get Chicago right on the good track for 2021."

 Earlier this month, the mayor promised transparency in the investigation.
 In a massive pre-holiday document drop, her office has now released what is described as "a preliminary search" of staff emails from November 2019, nine months after the raid.